nnUyi/Application-Research/README.md

-# Intern
+# Application Research
-  Summary in the period of Intern in Tencent
+  Summary in the period of Application Research in Tencent

 ## Tools
 - develop tool